Use organic ingredients whenever possible.

 3⁄4 tsp vanilla crème stevia

-1. Preheat the oven to 300°F, and lightly coat a 9”-square pan with nonstick cooking spray.
+- Lightly coat a 9” square pan with nonstick cooking spray.

 STACEY KLAFF, Martial Chef Catering